-- 45. The amount of information you give to each patient will vary according to the nature of their condition, the potential risks and side effects, and the patient's needs and wishes.
-You should check that the patient has understood the information and encourage them to ask questions to clarify any concerns or uncertainty.
-You should consider the benefits of written information, information in other languages and aids for disabled patients to help them understand and consider and retain information in a way suited to their needs. - 46.
-It is sometimes difficult, because of time pressures, to give patients as much information as you or they would like.
+45 The amount of information you give to each patient will vary according to the nature of their condition, the potential risks and side effects, and the patient's needs and wishes.
+You should check that the patient has understood

+- 46 It is sometimes difficult, because of time pressures, to give patients as much information as you or they would like.
 To help with this, you should consider the role that other members of the healthcare team, including pharmacists, could play.
 Pharmacists can undertake medicine reviews, explain how to take medicines and offer advice on interactions and side effects.
-You should work with pharmacists in your organisation and/or locality to avoid the risks of overloading or confusing patients with excessive or inconsistent information. - 47.
-You should refer patients to the information in PILs and other reliable sources of information.12 PILs are useful supplements to the information you give patients about their medicines, but they are not a substitute for that information. - 48.
-With the patient's consent, you should provide patients' carers with information about the medicines you prescribe.
-If the patient lacks capacity to consent, you should share this information with carers where, in your opinion, it would be of overall benefit to the patient.13 - 49.
-Some patients do not take medicines prescribed for them, or they do not follow the instructions as to the dose or the time medicines should be taken.
+You should work with pharmacists in your organisation and/or locality to avoid the risks of overloading or confusing patients with excessive or inconsistent information. - 47 You should refer patients to the information in PILs and other reliable sources of information.12 PILs are useful supplements to the information you give patients about their medicines, but they are not a substitute for that information. - 48 With the patient's consent, you should provide patients' carers with information about the medicines you prescribe.
+If the patient lacks capacity to consent, you should share this information with carers where, in your opinion, it would be of overall benefit to the patient.13 - 49 Some patients do not take medicines prescribed for them, or they do not follow the instructions as to the dose or the time medicines should be taken.
 You should try to understand the reasons for this and address them by providing reassurance and useful information.
 You should try to reach agreement with the patient on an appropriate course of treatment that they are able and willing to adhere to.14